 I had made ravioli from scratch only once before after taking an excellent pasta-making class with my friend, Naushon, at Ramekins cooking school in Sonoma.
-Luckily for me, Naushon was eager to test out her pasta-making skills (pasta-making is way more fun with two or more people.)
-Best of all, she was also willing to host the pasta-making party--the big, sunny, wooden farm table in her apartment is perfect for projects like this (not to mention way more photogenic than my own kitchen.)
+Luckily for me, Naushon was eager to test out her skills since pasta-making is way more fun with two or more people.
+Best of all, she was also willing to host the pasta-making party at her place --the big, sunny, wooden farm table in her apartment is perfect for projects like this.

-Naushon and I sweated (literally) and laughed our way through the process of making James Beard's Basic Egg Pasta recipe from the wonderfully detailed, lovingly written and illustrated copy of Beard On Pasta cookbook my mom gave me a few years back.
+Naushon and I sweated (literally) and laughed our way through the process of making the Basic Egg Pasta recipe from the wonderfully detailed, lovingly written and illustrated copy of Beard On Pasta cookbook my mom gave me a few years back.
 Several hours later, we feasted our eyes on the fruits of our labor--a double batch of homemade butternut squash ravioli.

 I chose a simple preparation for them -- a browned butter sauce with fresh sage, pine nuts and Parmesan.